CALL US NOW: 0207-700-2354

 1930s Women’s Fashion – Everyday and Evening Wear

-In the 1930s, everyday clothing and evening attire marked a deliberate transition from the routine to the resplendent.
+In 1930s fashion, everyday clothing and evening attire marked a deliberate transition from the routine to the resplendent.
 Everyday wear was dictated by practicality, yet it did not forgo elegance.
 Women often turned to readily available materials like cotton and rayon for their day-to-day outfits.
 These garments were designed with flattering cuts that echoed the decade’s emphasis on the waistline.
 The tea dress emerged as a staple, modestly cut with midi hemlines and often adorned with subtle patterns.

 For work or social engagements, suits offered a refined allure with their sharp jackets and smart skirts, often accessorised with a string of pearls or a simple brooch.
 Hats remained fashionable for daily outings but leaned towards the understated.